cerkiner/app/README.md

 # Celilsemi Sam Erkiner Personal Application

-This progressive web application is a personal page demo built with the Ionic Framework and Angular running on a Apache Server with LAMP Stack.
+This progressive web application is a personal page demo built with the Ionic Framework and Angular Framework intended to run on an Apache Server with LAMP Stack.

 ## Table of Contents
 - [Getting Started](#getting-started)